-Licensed Practical Nurses seeking advanced placement in the ADN program may be admitted to the fourth semester of the ADN curriculum.
+Licensed Practical Nurses seeking advanced placement in the ADN program may be admitted to the LPN Advanced Placement Curriculum.
 LPNs seeking advanced placement must have an active unrestricted S.C.
 Practical Nurse license and must qualify for the program as indicated above under "Admission Criteria."
-In addition, the following courses must be completed prior to entry with a grade of "C" or better (with no more than one repeat to achieve a "C"): ENG 101, PSY 201, BIO 210, BIO 211, MAT 120 and NUR 201.
-BIO 210 and BIO 211 must be completed within 5 years of admission to the transition program.
-NUR 201 must be taken in the fall semester for spring admission to the fourth semester of the ADN program or in the spring semester for fall admission to the fourth semester of the ADN program.
+In addition, the following courses must be completed prior to the spring or fall admission into NUR 201 and NUR 162 with a grade of "C" or better (with no more than one repeat to achieve a "C"): ENG 101, PSY 201, BIO 210, and MAT 120 or MAT 110.
+BIO 211 and PSY 203 can be taken before or concurrent with NUR 201 and NUR 162.
+BIO 210 and BIO 211 must be completed within 5 years of admission to NUR 201 and the transition program.
 The LPN who qualifies for admission using the Pre-Nursing Certificate may substitute COL 103 for COL 105 if there is previous college level course work, MAT 120 or MAT 110 for MAT 102, and may take a validation exam for AHS 102 and NUR 115.